waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Puzzle Solutions & Progress

 ## A. Victory Road 1F - Puzzle Analysis
-- **Status:** All complex hypotheses involving pushing boulders ((7, 17) and (3, 11)) to the switch at (18, 14) have failed and been proven impossible by the `boulder_puzzle_solver` tool.
-The fundamental approach of using that switch is wrong.
+- **Status:** All hypotheses involving the southern/western areas have failed.
+The path to the western ladder at (2, 2) is a confirmed dead end.
+The solution must lie on the eastern side of the map.
-- **Objective:** Find a new method to open the boulder barrier at (10, 13) or find an alternate path to the ladder at (2, 2).
+- **Objective:** Find a path to the eastern elevated platform and re-evaluate the puzzle from there.
 - **Key Elements:**
   - Boulder 1: (6, 16)
   - Boulder 2: (15, 3) (on isolated upper platform)
   - Boulder 3: (3, 11)
-  - Switch: (18, 14) (Likely a red herring from this area)
+  - Switch: (18, 14)
   - Barrier: (10, 13)
-- **Current Hypothesis:** The puzzle is simpler than assumed.
-The boulder at (6, 16) is not part of a switch puzzle, but is merely an obstacle blocking the path to the steps at (6, 14).
-Moving this boulder will grant access to the western upper platform and the ladder at (2, 2).
+- **Current Hypothesis:** The boulder at (15, 3) on the eastern platform is the key to solving the puzzle.

 ## B. Victory Road 2F - Western Trap
 - **Solution:** This puzzle requires a two-step "prime and trigger" mechanic.
 Pushing the boulder onto the switch at (2, 17) primes the trap.
 Leaving the floor and re-entering the triggers the event, opening the barrier at (8, 9) and (8, 10).